Buy Now

 Did you know that Microsoft Excel can count cells containing text?

-In this guide, you’ll learn easy methods to count cells with text in Excel.
+In this guide, you’ll learn easy methods on how to count in excel when text is involved.

 To count cells with text in Excel: